monishwarank/brix-project-development/Full Stack Dev 2/virtual-arts-auction-system.md

 # Virtual Art Gallery and Auction System

 **Project Description**
-A web-based platform where artists can display their artwork in a virtual gallery.
+A platform where artists can display their artwork in a virtual gallery.
 Users can view art pieces, participate in auctions, and place bids on art.

 **Requirements**